sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 aud

->    The `audience` Claim contains the client ID of the client.
+>    The `audience` Claim contains the client ID of the Client.

 exp, iat, nbf